What Funeral Loans Are and Where to Find Them

-For families who may not have the funds saved or available to pay for a funeral, it can be difficult to afford the financial aspects of a funeral.
-Some individuals may even consider taking out a funeral loan in order to pay for the funeral.
+For families who may not have the funds saved or available to pay for a funeral, it can be difficult to afford the financial aspects of observing a loved one’s death.
+Some individuals may even consider taking out a funeral loan in order to pay for a service, though there are some downsides to doing so.
 Here’s what to consider before going that route.

-That average does not include additional common expenses such as cemetery fees, monument or marker costs, flowers or other ornamental pieces for the viewing, or running an obituary in the paper or online.
+That average does not include additional common expenses like cemetery fees, monument or marker costs, flowers or other ornamental pieces for the viewing or running an obituary in the paper or online.

 The total breakdown of expenses for a funeral that the association lists include:

 - Services fee

 - Removal and transfer of the remains to the funeral home

 - Use of facilities and staff for the viewing

 Funerals with a cremation cost less

 A funeral with a cremation option is more affordable, with an average cost in 2021 of $6,970.
 The average cost, as calculated by the NFDA, includes:

 - Removal and transfer of remains to funeral home